Gigaspaces/xap-docs/site/content/xap/12.3/dev-java/the-space-operations.markdown

 **Here are a few important considerations when using the batch operation:**

--  should be performed with transactions - this allows the client to roll back the space to its initial state prior the operation was started, in case of a failure.
+-  Should be performed with transactions - this allows the client to roll back the Space to its initial state prior to when the operation was started, in case of a failure.
--  make sure `null` values are not part of the passed array.
+-  Make sure `null` values are not part of the passed array.
--  you should verify that duplicated entries (with the same ID) do not appear as part of the passed array, since the identity of the object is determined based on its `ID` and not based on its reference.
-This is extremely important with an embedded space, since `writeMultiple` injects the ID value into the object after the write operation (when autogenerate=false).
+-  Verify that duplicated entries (with the same ID) do not appear as part of the passed array, because the identity of the object is determined based on its `ID` and not based on its reference.
+This is extremely important with an embedded Space, because `writeMultiple` injects the ID value into the object after the write operation (when autogenerate=false).

-- Exception handling - the operation many throw the following Exceptions.
+- Exception handling - the operation many throw the following exceptions:
     - [WriteMultiplePartialFailureException]({{% api-javadoc %}}/org/openspaces/core/WriteMultiplePartialFailureException.html)
     - [WriteMultipleException]({{% api-javadoc %}}/org/openspaces/core/WriteMultipleException.html)

 ## Return Previous Value

-When updating an object which already exists in the space, in some scenarios it is useful to get the previous value of the object (before the update).
+When updating an object that already exists in the Space, in some scenarios it is useful to get the previous value of the object (before the update).
 This previous value is returned in result `LeaseContext.getObject()` when using the `RETURN_PREV_ON_UPDATE` modifier.